adrianomatousek/webapp-treasure-hunt/README.md

 - GMAPS API KEY
 - WAMP 3.2.0

+## Showcase
+- Maybe we could put a screen recording here of the app in use
+- Or screen shots of various pages of the webapp

 ## Find Out More
 | **Setup Guide** | **Detailed Documentation** | **Project & Community** |
 | :-------------: | :-------------: | :-------------: |